This article is part of The Ascender, the Highrise platform for articles and resources.

 This is a difficult task for even the most ideal clients.
 Simply put, the one-on-one coaching model will struggle to hold clients accountable.

 In group coaching, coaches guide the clients, but they often hold each other accountable.
+We can think of that as being the forcing function of the group dynamic.

 This coaching model results in person-to-person goal sharing, regular group check-ins, and honest feedback from others.

-Program coaches simply have less work.
-They only guide the group on the basics or help the group maintain morale by celebrating wins and accomplishments.
+Coaches can then guide the group on the basics or help the group maintain morale by celebrating wins and accomplishments.

 Clients with the same recurring schedule may form professional relationships beyond the immediate coaching program.